sidneykfla/dig333-devlog/README.md

 - 1 related comment on the reading(s)
 - 1 related follow-up question (what question does it bring up for you?)

+Quote: How ‘smart’ is it to let the Internet of Things pervade everything in our lives, without active and purposeful design?

+I thought that it was really interesting that when addressing concerns about the future of the Internet of Things, the writer primarily discussed data security.
+While data security is extremely important, most issues I've previously heard people address were whether having all of our items connected to the internet is as desirable as we think (i.e. "how ‘smart’ is it to let the Internet of Things pervade everything in our lives").

+Question: Doesn't it benefit companies to a certain extent if their IoT devices can't communicate with the IoT devices from other companies?

 ### Experiments